List of He-Man and the Masters of the Universe characters: Kittrina

 Kittrina is a cat-like warrior who appeared in the 1980s series and is a member of the Cat Folk race that lived in the Vine Jungle.
 As an agent of King Paw, Kittrina was angered that the people of Eternos City was intruding on their Temple of the Cat.
 She helped He-Man and Teela recover a Cat Folk statue that Webstor stole as part of Skeletor's plot to free the Grimalkin demon from its statue form.
 Afterwards, Kittrina plans to improve the relationship between the humans and the Cat Folk after being infatuated by Battle Cat.

 Kittrina later got an action figure in the Masters of the Universe Classics toyline.

 Kittrina was voiced by Linda Gary in the 1980s series.

 Slamurai

 First appearing the Masters of the Universe Classics toyline, Slamurai is a heroic white-clad ninja from the planet Bashido and an enemy of Ninjor.
+He was originally meant to appear in the original toyline in the 1988 wave but was cancelled when the line ended.